xnau/pardibee/readme.txt

 == Changelog ==

+= 2.7 =
+* improved UI for CSV imports
+* background CSV import now has a realtime import status display
+* added option checkbox for allowing blank values to overwrite record values with CSV import
+* improved handling of incorrectly encoded CSV files
+* date fields now support showing time of day
+* updated Spanish translation
+* fixed issue with some elements in the plugin display not translated
+* several bug fixes

 = 2.6.2 =
 * last update user now shows correct user in email templates
 * ampersands in string combine fields are no longer encoded